 Accessibility Tools

-I might be biased but I would say that in Brussels the university sector is already the best coordinated and most vocal of all ERA stakeholders.
-As we pursue the implementation of the current ERA Policy Agenda (2024) and start co-designing the next one (2027) the engagement and acceptance of universities within this European-level dialogue is an essential asset.
-Among the member states there is no longer any question about our presence in the ERA Forum as our contribution is listened to – and more importantly valued.
+I might be biased, but I would say that, in Brussels, the university sector is already the best coordinated and most vocal of all ERA stakeholders.
+As we pursue the implementation of the current ERA Policy Agenda (2022-2024) and start co-designing the next one (2025-2027), the engagement and acceptance of universities within this European-level dialogue is an essential asset.
+Among the member states, there is no longer any question about our presence in the ERA Forum, as our contribution is listened to – and, more importantly, valued.

 The road to the ERA Forum